crispyparmaham/communitytheme-mta/README.md

 - Update all version of enqueued scripts and styles in `functions.php` to be sure that they are updated in the new release

+## User Roles and Permissions
+There are two user roles to edit the page.
+The `community_editor` and the `community_admin`.
+The `community_editor` can edit the page and the `community_admin` can edit the page and the user roles.

+<strong>Be sure that these users can see the content you add in the backend.</strong><br><br>
+This can be relevant for these things:
+- Custom Gutenberg Blocks with ACF
+- Custom Post Types
+- Custom Taxonomies